Baritone Artur Ruciński belongs to a selected group of Polish opera singers who have risen to international fame in

 In the recent seasons he sang La Traviata at the Deutsche Oper Berlin, Eugene Onegin in Warsaw, Don Pasquale in Valencia, Lucia di Lammermoor in Hamburg and Zürich, Il Trovatore at Salzburg Festival, La Traviata and Il Trovatore at Arena di Verona, as well as the popular “Christmas in Vienna” concert at Vienna’s Konzerthaus and Szymanowski’s Stabat Mater with the RSO under Ingo Metzmacher at Wiener Muzikverein.
 Moreover, he debuted the tile role in Don Giovanni at Opéra Bastille in Paris, and he made his first appearance at the Metropolitan in New York in Madama Butterfly (Sharpless).
 He returned to the Royal Opera House in London as Eugene Onegin and as Lord Ashton, and to the Liceu in Barcelona as Marcello.

 Season 16/17 opened with the return to Opéra Bastille in Lucia di Lammermoor and to the Royal Opera House in La Traviata.
 Afterwards, he made his debut at the New National Theatre in Tokyo as Lord Ashton in Lucia di Lammermoor, he appeared in concert at the Wiener Konzerthaus and he sang Il Trovatore at Gran Teatre del Liceu.
-Most recently, he made his debut at San Francisco Opera as Germont in La Traviata.
+Most recently, he made his debut at San Francisco Opera as Germont in La Traviata and he returned to Opéra Bastille in La Bohème.

-Future plans include house debuts at Teatro dell’Opera di Roma (I Masnadieri) and Teatro Real in Madrid (Il Trovatore), as well as the return to Opéra Bastille (La bohème and Gianni Schicchi).
-Moreover, he will sing Lucia di Lammermoor at the Greek National Opera and he will appear in concert at Teatr Wielki – Polish National Opera and with the Orchestra del Teatro Regio di Torino.
+Future plans include house debuts at Teatro dell’Opera di Roma (I Masnadieri) and Teatro Real in Madrid (Il Trovatore), as well as the return to Opéra Bastille (Gianni Schicchi).
+Moreover, he will appear in concert at Teatr Wielki – Polish National Opera and with the Orchestra del Teatro Regio di Torino.

 Artur Ruciński devotes part of his busy schedule to concert performances and appearances on Radio and Television at Warsaw Festival, in Paris, Oslo, Dresden, Vienna, Berlin, to name some, singing repertoire from Handel’s Messiah to Penderecki’s Lukas Passion.
 The memorial concert of Gdansk with Britten’s War Requiem under Neville Marriner received wide attention.